awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.PostgreSQL.md

 + `user` – The database account that you want to access
 + `password` – A signed IAM authentication token

 The following example shows using psql to connect\.
-In the example psql uses the environment variable `PGPASSWORD` that was set when the token was generated in the previous section\.
-In the example, */sample\_dir/* is the full path to the SSL certificate file that contains the public key\.
+In the example, psql uses the environment variable `RDSHOST` for the host and the environment variable `PGPASSWORD` for the generated token\.
+Also, */sample\_dir/* is the full path to the SSL certificate file that contains the public key\.

 ```
+export RDSHOST="rdspostgres.123456789012.us-west-2.rds.amazonaws.com"
+export PGPASSWORD="$(aws rds generate-db-auth-token --hostname $RDSHOST --port 5432 --region us-west-2 --username jane_doe )"

 psql "host=$RDSHOST port=5432 sslmode=verify-full sslrootcert=/sample_dir/global-bundle.pem dbname=DBName user=jane_doe password=$PGPASSWORD"
 ```